 What do you care about?

 When I was navigating my own transition, I realized that one of the biggest sources of my dissatisfaction at work was a lack of purpose.
-You can think of purpose as the “so what” behind the tasks you spend your time doing – why does it matter?
+Think of purpose as the “so what” behind the tasks you spend your time doing – why does it matter?
 Purpose is not a cause — it’s what gives you energy while you work.
 For me, that means doing work that has a positive social impact.
-Resources like the Imperative Purpose Assessment, ALV’s Illuminate Your Purpose Program, or books like The Invisible Leader can help you uncover your own purpose drivers, which will help you hone in on the type of work that gives you a deep sense of fulfillment and belonging.
+Resources like the Imperative Purpose Assessment, ALV’s Illuminate Your Purpose Program, or books like The Invisible Leader can help you uncover your own purpose drivers.
+This helps you hone in on the type of work that gives you a deep sense of fulfillment so you feel confident making a career switch.

 What options are out there, and how will I know which is best for me?